dhanvantichelani22/Todo-List_Task/README.md

 The Tech Stacks used are
 ---------------------------------------------------------
-HTML, CSS, JavaScript, React components, Hooks, and State Management using Redux React Hooks Used were (`useState`, `useEffect`)
+HTML, CSS, JavaScript, React components, Hooks, and State Management using Redux.
+    React Hooks Used were (`useState`, `useEffect`)

 Let Start With Project Detail Features :